Other Dental Services for Adults and Children

 Nociceptive Trigeminal Inhibition-Tension Supression System (NTI) is an intraoral appliance intended for patients with chronic tension-type headaches, migraine headaches, and intraoral damage from the destructive forces of clenching.

-If you don't know your login information, please email Rebekah and she will send it to you.
+If you don't know your login information, please email Carin and she will send it to you.